Scanbot SDK has been acquired by Apryse! Learn more

 Which barcode scanner should you use?

 Finding the right barcode scanner for your project always requires extensive testing.
-Each library has its own perks and disadvantages that qualify – and disqualify – them for specific operations.
+Each library has its own perks and flaws that qualify – or disqualify – them for specific applications.

-1. What barcode types do I need to scan?
+1. Which barcode types do I need to scan?

-1. Does it meet privacy and offline requirements?
+3. Does it meet my privacy and offline requirements?

-1. Will I use it for a personal project or a bigger project?
+5. Will I use it for a personal project or a commercial project?

 Considerations for choosing an open-source project

-Generally, all the introduced open-source barcode scanner libraries excel in specific use cases.
+All the open-source barcode scanner libraries we’ve mentioned excel in specific use cases.

 • ZXing: The project is popular for its versatility.
 It supports a wide range of 1D and 2D barcodes, including more complex types like Data Matrix and PDF417.